Do You Need a Business Valuation for an SBA Loan?

 Do you need a Business valuation to get an SBA loan?

 Getting finance to buy and sell a business from an independent third party such as an SBA lender since August 2008 has been very difficult.
-As part of the Federal stimulus plan in 2009, money was allocated to the SBA to try and kick start lending and this includes the elimination of a number of buyer fees to obtain an SBA loan.
+As part of the Federal stimulus plan in 2009, money was allocated to the SBA to try and kick start lending and this includes the elimination of several buyer fees to obtain an SBA loan.
 However, one of the recent changes to the SBA loan program has seen the introduction of the need for a business valuation if the loan is going to be approved.

 The Business valuation must be done by an independent third party.
 The SBA lender or the bank processing the SBA loan cannot provide this written valuation.
-The SBA wants to see the Business valuation is done by a third party and that everything is reasonable.
-Click here more information about why you need an appraisal to get an SBA loan
+The SBA wants to see the Business valuation done by a third party and that everything is reasonable.
+Click here for more information about why you need an appraisal to get an SBA loan

 The basis for the Business valuation is the cash flow of the business.
 SBA lending is cash flow lending.
 That is, SBA is not an opportunity lender where an entrepreneur may say “I have the best idea since sliced bread.”
 SBA is not in the business of assessing and evaluating new ideas, they are more interested in proven business models that are generating a positive cash flow.

 Previously, some of the Business valuations were not done with enough detail.
 You’ve no doubt heard the expression – garbage in equals garbage out.
 So the SBA wants to see appraisals that are written correctly.

 A further reason the SBA wants to see an appraisal is that it helps both the seller and the buyer.

 In the case of the seller, it provides a reality check on the value of the business.
 Many sellers have unrealistic expectations about the value of their business.
 This expectation comes with them into meetings with buyers and forms part of their decision-making process making it difficult to bring the seller and buyer together.